This part of the handbook includes regulations, information and guidance about:

 Sometimes it is possible to consider changes to your mode of registration as part of reasonable adjustments and these can include:

 - Switching from full-time to part-time study is available to most PGRs at any time, as long as funding arrangements or research council requirements permit.
 This provides 18 months between progress milestones as opposed to 12 months and an adjustment to your registration end date.
-However, you should note that a part-time mode of study is not available to PGRs who are subject to Tier 4 visa requirements.
+However, you should note that a part-time mode of study is not available to PGRs who are subject to student visa or Tier 4 visa requirements.

 - Switching to a more flexible version of part-time study with more time between progress milestones to enable you to continue to work through your project at a pace that suits you.
 We call this ‘part-time stretched’ and typically it might provide up to a 24 month gap between progress milestones.